flowtsohg/mdx-m3-viewer/README.md

 1. Download and install NodeJS from https://nodejs.org/en/.
 2. Open a command prompt in the viewer's directory, and run `npm install`.
-3. Run `webpack-dev` to generate `dist/viewer.min.js`, with the API given under the global object ModelViewer.
+3. Run `webpack-prod` to generate `dist/viewer.min.js`, with the API given under the global object ModelViewer.

 You can also require/import the library or anything in it directly in a webpack project.